MarkvanMents/docs/content/developerportal/deploy/run-mendix-on-kubernetes.md

----
-title: "Run Mendix on Kubernetes"
+# Run Mendix on Kubernetes
-parent: "docker-deploy"
-menu_order: 20
-tags: ["kubernetes", "cloud", "deployment"]
----

 ## 1 Introduction